-The Technical Working Group on Open Energy Market Design and Policy was tasked with examining issues related to the structure and design for both wholesale and retail markets should ECI successfully pass again in November 2018.
-The TWG was also tasked with studying issues and solutions surrounding Provider of Last Resort (POLR) services.
+The Technical Working Group on Open Energy Market Design & Policy was tasked with examining issues related to the structure and design for both wholesale and retail markets should ECI successfully pass again in November 2018.
+The TWG on Open Energy Market Design & Policy was also tasked with studying issues and solutions surrounding Provider of Last Resort (POLR) services.
 Representatives from seven organizations provided presentations to the TWG.
-Additionally, each member of the TWG participated in the full Committee on Energy Choice, which was also presented with information pertaining to retail and wholesale market structure.
+Additionally, each member of the Technical Working Group participated in the full Committee on Energy choice, which was also presented with information pertaining to retail and wholesale market structure.

-Wholesale Market Structure
+Wholesale Market

-Currently, Nevada's electricity is delivered through vertical integration where the utility is responsible for, and maintains control over, all three levels of power delivery: generation, transmission, and distribution.
-If approved, ECI would require the Nevada State Legislature to establish an open and competitive energy market.
-ECI does not specifically require the Legislature to establish an organized wholesale market structure for Nevada; however, discussions, presentations, and the experiences of other states have shown that doing so would be sensible and the plausible first step to establishing the open energy market mandated by ECI.
-Each state that has deregulated has either established its own organized wholesale market or joined an existing one.
-These markets are managed by operators known technically as Independent Service Operators (ISOs) or Regional Transmission Organizations (RTOs) which are set up independently of the market participants to ensure the daily functioning, reliability and planning aspects of market operations.
-Nine market operators currently exist within North America, seven of which are located within the United States, six of which are regulated by FERC, and one of which, Texas, is regulated exclusively by its state regulatory agency (Electric Reliability Council of Texas, or ERCOT).
+Currently, Nevada's electricity is delivered via vertical integration wherein the utility is responsible for, and maintains control over, all three levels of power delivery: generation, transmission, and distribution.35 If approved, ECI would require the Nevada State Legislature to establish an open and competitive energy market.
+The Energy Choice Initiative does not specifically require the Legislature to introduce a wholesale market to Nevada36; however, discussions, presentations and the experiences of other states has shown that doing so would be sensible and the plausible first step to establishing the open energy market mandated by ECL37 Currently, each state that has deregulated has either established its own wholesale market or joined an existing one.38 These wholesale markets are managed by market operated known technically as Independent Service Operators or Regional Transmission Organizations are controlled by and are set up independently of the market participants to ensure the daily functioning, reliability and planning aspects of market operations.39 Nine market operators currently exist within North America.
+Seven of which are located within the United States, six of which are regulated by FERC and one of which, Texas, is regulated exclusively by its state regulatory agency.40